crowdcode-de/java-benchmarks/README.md

        -Dversion=1.0-SNAPSHOT
 ```

+# Benchmark Results

+REMEMBER: The numbers below are just data.
+To gain reusable insights, you need to follow up on
+why the numbers are the way they are.
+Use profilers (see -prof, -lprof), design factorial
+experiments, perform baseline and negative tests that provide experimental control, make sure
+the benchmarking environment is safe on JVM/OS/HW level, ask for reviews from the domain experts.
+Do not assume the numbers tell you what you want them to tell.

 ## Use Multiply Instead Of Divide

 Check `MultiplyVsDivisionBenchmark` to see that it is faster to multiply than to divide doubles.